 - Execute Permission

-With the execute permission, your files can be edited.
-The cd command allows you to enter the directories.
+With the execute permission, your files can be executed.

 Numbers and Combinations for each Permission

 File permissions can be displayed either in symbols or numbers.
 For this tutorial, we will discuss the number format.

 Permission numbers format consists of three numbers, and are also referred to as UGO.